svalinn/r2s-act/doc/R2S_USER_Manual.rst

 :Outputs: gammas file
 :Syntax: write_gammas.py input-h5m-file [options]
 :Options:
--h, --help            show this help message and exit -o OUTPUT, --output=OUTPUT
+  -h, --help                  Show message and exit
-                        Option specifies the name of the 'gammas'file.
-                        Default: gammas
-  -a, --alias           Generate the gammas file with an alias table of energy
-                        bins for each voxel.
-Default: False   Default file name changes to 'gammas_alias'   Creates the file gammas with the photon energy bins for each voxel stored as alias tables.
+  -o OUTPUT, --output=OUTPUT  Option specifies the name of the 'gammas'file.
+Default: gammas -a, --alias           Generate the gammas file with an alias table of energy bins for each voxel.
+Default: False.
+Default file name changes to'gammas_alias.'
+Creates the file gammas with the photon energy bins for each voxel stored as alias tables.
 Reads directly from phtn_src file.
-Each voxel's line
-                        corresponds with an alias table of the form:
-                        [total source strength, p1, g1a, g1b, p2, g2a, g2b ...
-                        pN, gNa, gNb]             Where each p#, g#a, g#b are the info for one bin in the alias table.
+Each voxel's line corresponds with an alias table of the form: [total source strength, p1, g1a, g1b, p2, g2a, g2b ... pN, gNa, gNb] Where each p#, g#a, g#b are the info for one bin in the alias table.
 :Path: r2s-act/scripts/r2s/io/write_gammas.py

 ...............................................................................